yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 h1.
 Client LRMI Connection Pool and Server LRMI Connection Thread Pool

 The [GigaSpaces LRMI|XAP91:Communication Protocol] uses two independent resource pools working collaboratively allowing a client to communicate with a server in a scalable manner.
-The client connection pool is configured via the {{com.gs.transport_protocol.lrmi.max-conn-pool}} and a server connection thread pool is configured via the {{com.gs.transport_protocol.lrmi.max-threads}}, both should be configured on the server side as system properties.
+The client connection pool is configured via the `com.gs.transport_protocol.lrmi.max-conn-pool` and a server connection thread pool is configured via the `com.gs.transport_protocol.lrmi.max-threads`, both should be configured on the server side as system properties.
 You may configure these two pools' sizes and their resource timeouts to provide maximum throughput and low latency when a client communicates with a server.
 The default LRMI behavior will open a different connection at the client side and start a connection thread at the server side, once a multithreaded client accesses a server component.
 All client connections may be shared between all the client threads when communicating with the server.
 All server side connection threads may be shared between all client connections.

 {indent}!GRA:Images2^lrmi_archi2.jpg|thumbnail!{indent}

 h2.
 Client LRMI Connection Pool
 The client LRMI connection pool is maintained per server component - i.e. by each space partition.
 For each space partition a client maintains a dedicated connection pool shared between all client threads accessing a specific partition.
-When having multiple partitions (N) hosted within the same GSC, a client may open maximum of {{N * com.gs.transport_protocol.lrmi.max-conn-pool}} connections against the GSC JVM process.
+When having multiple partitions (N) hosted within the same GSC, a client may open maximum of `N * com.gs.transport_protocol.lrmi.max-conn-pool` connections against the GSC JVM process.

-{tip}You may need to change the {{com.gs.transport_protocol.lrmi.max-conn-pool}} value (1024) to have a smaller number.
+{tip}You may need to change the `com.gs.transport_protocol.lrmi.max-conn-pool` value (1024) to have a smaller number.
 The default value might be high for application with multiple partitions.
 {code}Client total # of open connections = com.gs.transport_protocol.lrmi.max-conn-pool * # of partitions{code}
 This may result very large amount of connections started at the client side resulting "Too many open files" error.
 You should increase the OS' max file descriptors amount by calling the following before running the client application (on UNIX):
 {code}ulimit -n 65536{code}
-or by lowering the {{com.gs.transport_protocol.lrmi.max-conn-pool}} value.{tip}
+or by lowering the `com.gs.transport_protocol.lrmi.max-conn-pool` value.{tip}

 h2.
 Server LRMI Connection Thread Pool
 The LRMI connection thread pool is a server side component.
 It is in charge of executing the incoming LRMI invocations.
 It is a single thread pool within the JVM that executes all the invocations, from all the clients and all the replication targets.